StackVista/stackstate-docs/saas/user-management.md

 There are two levels of user management permissions: **Basic** and **Advanced**.

-- **Basic**: Allows users to add new users and assign them built-in StackState roles.
+- **Basic**: Allows users to add new users and add them to Keycloak groups.
 - **Advanced**: Allows users to manage an entire Keycloak realm (configuring Identity Providers, Authentication/Authorization options, etc.).  **Available to the paid users only.**

 All SaaS tenants start with **Basic** mode.
 Paid customers can request an upgrade to **Advanced** mode by filing a support ticket to [help@stackstate.zendesk.com](mailto:help@stackstate.zendesk.com).
 Users who are members of the `realm-admin` Keycloak group receive a link to the Keycloak Admin Console in the welcome message.
-A SaaS tenant is integrated with Keycloak via an OIDC client.

 StackState redirects users to Keycloak for authentication.
 Users are expected to be members of one or more Keycloak groups.

-There are predefined Keycloak groups:
+The predefined Keycloak groups:

 - **realm-admin**: Members of this group can log in to the Keycloak realm console and perform operations allowed by their user management mode (Basic or Advanced).